 Foreclosure or repossession will often have a greater impact on your credit score than bankruptcy.
 Although bankruptcy may decrease a good score 100 -150 points, bankruptcy will often allow a poor credit score to improve over time after discharge.

 A foreclosure will prevent you from financing a home for three years, but bankruptcy will only prevent you from financing a home for two years.

 Long after a repossession, you may only be offered autos if you have a large down payment or at high rates.
 However, most people will be able to finance an auto within a year after they obtain a discharge if they retain a car and home and make those payments on time.
 Our page on how to get a 725 credit score explains the steps to get credit after foreclosure or bankruptcy.

-Credit After Foreclosure and Bankruptcy
+Credit After Foreclosure Bankruptcy

 Often you are better off filing bankruptcy than paying a debt collector.
 It is rarely good advice to mortgage a home or cash in your retirement to pay a debt.
 This is just stealing from your children and retirement.
 I have never advised someone to pay a collection account.
-An increase in balance for a collection item normally won’t cause your credit score to decrease further, since remains a collection listing.
-Disappointingly, paying down or paying off a collection little or no scoring impact at all.
-For example, paying off an installment loan almost never helps a score, while paying down revolving credit card debt almost always will.
+An increase or decrease in balance for a collection item normally won’t cause your credit score to decrease further.
+Disappointingly, paying down or paying off a collection has little or no scoring impact.
+Paying off an installment loan like a car loan does not significantly help a score.
+Paying down revolving credit or department store card almost always will help your score.
 Similarly, paying off a debt that was previously listed as severely negative, even if charged off by the original creditor, will also likely have no positive impact.